Old World Third Street bar guide

 1044 N. Old World Third St., (414) 226-6044

 U.S.A.!
 U.S.A.!
-Red, White & Blue is one of the street's newest residents, taking over the former Buckhead Saloon spot, and, as we're sure you could tell by the name alone, certainly one of the most overtly patriotic.
+Red, White & Blue is one of the street's relatively newest residents, taking over the former Buckhead Saloon spot just over two years ago, and, as we're sure you could tell by the name alone, certainly one of the most overtly patriotic.
 The bar is firmly dedicated to country music, hosting live country shows straight from Nashville as well as a live studio for 94.5 KTI Country and decorating itself with painted American flags across the stage as well as across various steer skulls.
 If you're a fan of both kinds of music – country AND western – Red, White & Blue is the watering hole for you.

 Turner Hall Restaurant